Skip to content

 In 1950, a public inquiry into a plan to build an estate at Greenhill and Bradway, failed to get approval.
 The Minister for Housing refused permission as it would be right next to the Derbyshire Green Belt without a gap.
 Sheffield said it would run out of land to build houses in two years’ time which made Derbyshire worried that Sheffield had its eye on Dronfield!

-In the end a housing estate was planned for Mosborough, then in Derbyshire, which wasn’t in a green belt.
+In the end a housing estate was planned for Mosborough, then in Derbyshire, which wasn’t in a Green Belt.
 In 1962 the Boundary Commission announced changes to Sheffield’s boundary that would include Mosborough.
-The Sheffield CPRE and Derbyshire CPRE had a joint campaign in 1982 because the Moss Valley had been left out of the Green Belt and the people of Killamarsh demonstrated outside the House of Commons because their valley had been left out too.
+We ran a joint campaign with CPRE Derbyshire in 1982 because the Moss Valley had been left out of the Green Belt and the people of Killamarsh demonstrated outside the House of Commons because their valley had been left out too.

 Rivelin and Stannington